-This story was published on 13 February 2019.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 13 February 2019.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The Department of Jobs and Small Business is inviting small business owners to have their say on the implementation of a new national business payments reporting framework.